twl8n/twl8n.github.io/recipes.md

 - 1/4 tsp. ground cloves
 - 1 tsp. nutmeg

 Cream butter and sugar.
 Add egg and beat well.
 Add water and syrup and mix.
 Sift dry ingredients together and add to creamed mixture.
 Mix well and chill at least 1 hour.
 Prepare floured surface and roll out dough 1/8 to 1/4 inch thick.
 Cut with cookie cutters.
 If using as tree ornaments, make hole with a dried bean before cooking.
 Before baking, place raisins for eyes, nose, mouth and buttons, or decorate later with Decorator Icing after they are baked and cooled.
 Place on an ungreased cookie sheet.
 Bake at 375 degrees for 8 to 10 minutes.
-Recipe from "Sorghum Treasures II cookbook: A Compilation of Recipes - Old and New"
+Recipe from "Sorghum Treasures II: A Compilation of Recipes - Old and New"